doctorandrewbrown/community-appliances/README.md

 ### Typography
 [Roboto](https://fonts.google.com/specimen/Roboto) font was used for all site text.

+[Bootstrap](https://getbootstrap.com/docs/5.3/utilities/colors/#colors) danger and success text coloring was used in some places to convey additional messaging to users.

 # Database
 - The app uses a Postgresql relational database deployed on the [ElephantSQL](https://www.elephantsql.com/) platform.
 For local development the app used a **SQLite** database.